Windows 11 Setup Notes

-My main use case is GPU-intensive processing (AI and gaming).
-I have five SSDs installed for storage.
+My main uses are for GPU processing (AI-related, gaming).
+I have about 5 SSDs installed for storage.

 Japanese Voice Input